maurosoria/dirsearch/README.md

     --suffixes=SUFFIXES
                         Add custom suffixes to all entries, ignore directories (separated by commas)
-    --only-selected     Only entries with selected extensions or no extension
+    --only-selected     Only directories + files with selected extensions (or no extension)
-                        + directories
     --remove-extensions
                         Remove extensions in all wordlist entries (Example: admin.php -> admin)